 The Fulani of The Gambia are a Muslim people, following the teachings of Mohammed.
 They adhere strongly to virtues and good morals.

 The Fulani think of the village as a place of rules and obligations-a place for socially acceptable behavior.
 The bush, on the other hand, is a place of freedom, where they can act according to their own needs.

 The Fulani hate to feel alone.
 However, they tend to hide their feelings, and the need for love and companionship is not expressed in public.
 Only through songs is this need freely acknowledged.

-The Fulani of Gambia are almost completely Muslim.
-Although some Christian resources are available to them, only a few Fulani have become Christians.
-On the whole, they are devoted to Islam, probably because they were responsible in helping spread it throughout much of Africa.
+The Fulani of The Gambia are almost completely Muslim.
+Although some Christian resources are available, only a few Fulani have become Christians.
+On the whole, they are devoted to Islam, partly because they were responsible in helping spread it throughout much of Africa.
 Fervent prayer is needed to break the hold Islam has on their lives.

-* Ask the Holy Spirit to grant wisdom and favor to the two missions agencies that are focusing on the Fulani.
+* Ask the Holy Spirit to grant wisdom and favor to missions agencies focusing on the Fulani.

 * Pray for effectiveness of the Jesus film among the Fulani, with many conversions resulting.

 * Ask God to anoint the Gospel as it goes forth via radio in their area.

 * Pray that God will call Christian educators to teach the Fulani how to read the Word of God.